Phi Sigma Pi: Symbols

 Distinguished service keys bearing the coat of arms are awarded to chapter presidents and secretaries who perform their duties faithfully and efficiently by the Grand Chapter.

 The fraternity's colors are purple and gold.

 Chapters

 The fraternity has more than 140 chapters located across the United States.
+The fraternity has several alumni chapters, including Baltimore Metro Area, Capital, Delaware Valley, Middle Tennessee, New York Metro Area, and Southern Appalachian.
+There are also three alumni associations, including Detroit Area, Greater Boston, and Pittsburgh Area.

 Members

 Phi Sigma Pi became co-educational in 1977.
 Phi Sigma Pi membership is open to students at four-year collegiate institutions who have earned a 3.0 cumulative grade point average (on a 4.00 scale, where 4.00 is equivalent to a grade of "A") for at least one semester or a quarter of collegiate work.
-Chapters can raise this requirement but cannot lower it.
-Only a handful of new members are accepted each semester, meaning that the bid process is competitive and meeting the GPA requirement does not guarantee membership.
+Chapters can raise this requirement, but cannot lower it.
+Only a handful of new members are accepted each semester, meaning that the bid process is competitive, and meeting the GPA requirement does not guarantee membership.

 Activities

 Philanthropy

 Between 2007 and 2014, Phi Sigma Pi chapters raised $67,104.47 for the Teach For America National Philanthropy and sent 672 members and alumni to Teach for America regions and schools.
 In 2015, Hugh O'Brian Youth Leadership Foundation (HOBY) became Phi Sigma Pi's National Philanthropy.